 Why do the intentions have to be bad too for something to be undisputably wrong?
 While being changing, unmeasurable and subjective, they are the best (although by no means sure) indication of future consequences.
 Imagine hurting someone by telling them a hard to swallow truth.
 The need may not be proportional as your wellbeing may not be directly affected.
 You will probably feel bad for hurting the person (naturally) but that doesn’t mean you did a bad thing.
 Very different than just being a dick for self-serving reasons.
 Intentions matter.

-But wait, what if you actualy told a lie, thinking you were saying the truth?
+But wait, what if you actually told a lie, thinking you were saying the truth?
 What would the consequences be?
 But what if the lie happens to help, because of the randomness of life?
 See how quickly we fell down a rabbit hole.
 Analyzing consequences is a mess!
 Let’s just conveniently… ignore them?
 Immanuel Kant thinks you should.

 So the only definitevely morally wrong things are: being a dick + bad intentions.
 Consequences may vary.